New Haven, Connecticut: Sports and athletics

 New Haven has a history of professional sports franchises dating back to the 19th century and has been the home to professional baseball, basketball, football, hockey, and soccer teams—including the New York Giants of the National Football League from 1973 to 1974, who played at the Yale Bowl.
 Throughout the second half of the 20th century, New Haven consistently had minor league hockey and baseball teams, which played at the New Haven Arena (built in 1926, demolished in 1972), New Haven Coliseum (1972–2002), and Yale Field (1928–present).

 When John DeStefano, Jr., became mayor of New Haven in 1995, he outlined a plan to transform the city into a major cultural and arts center in the Northeast, which involved investments in programs and projects other than sports franchises.
 As nearby Bridgeport built new sports facilities, the brutalist New Haven Coliseum rapidly deteriorated.
 Believing the upkeep on the venue to be a drain of tax dollars, the DeStefano administration closed the Coliseum in 2002; it was demolished in 2007.
 New Haven's last professional sports team, the New Haven County Cutters, left in 2009.
 The DeStefano administration did, however, see the construction of the New Haven Athletic Center in 1998, a 94000 sqft indoor athletic facility with a seating capacity of over 3,000.
 The NHAC, built adjacent to Hillhouse High School, is used for New Haven public schools athletics, as well as large-scale area and state sporting events; it is the largest high school indoor sports complex in the state.

 New Haven was the host of the 1995 Special Olympics World Summer Games; then-President Bill Clinton spoke at the opening ceremonies.
 The city is home to the Pilot Pen International tennis event, which takes place every August at the Connecticut Tennis Center, one of the largest tennis venues in the world.
 New Haven biannually hosts "The Game" between Yale and Harvard, the country's second-oldest college football rivalry.
 Numerous road races take place in New Haven, including the USATF 20K Championship during the New Haven Road Race.

 Greater New Haven is home to a number of college sports teams.
 The Yale Bulldogs play Division I college sports, as do the Quinnipiac Bobcats in neighboring Hamden.
 Division II athletics are played by Southern Connecticut State University and the University of New Haven (actually located in neighboring West Haven), while Albertus Magnus College athletes perform at the Division III level.

-New Haven is home to many New York Yankees, New York Mets, & Boston Red Sox fans due to the proximity of New York City & Boston.
+New Haven is home to many New York Yankees, New York Mets, and Boston Red Sox fans due to the proximity of New York City and Boston.

-Walter Camp, deemed the "father of American football," was a New Havener.
+Walter Camp, deemed the "father of American football", was a New Havener.

 The New Haven Warriors rugby league team play in the AMNRL.
 They have a large number of Pacific Islanders playing for them.
 Their field is located at the West Haven High School's Ken Strong Stadium.
 They won the 2008 AMNRL Grand Final.